Home / Blog / Hermes Agent vs OpenClaw: an honest comparison

 Where they came from

 OpenClaw launched in November 2025 under the original name Clawdbot, built by Austrian developer Peter Steinberger.
-His description of it at launch: "an AI that actually does things."
+His description at launch: "an AI that actually does things."
 It hit 9,000 GitHub stars in its first 24 hours.
-By February 2026 it had passed 214,000 stars — a growth rate faster than Docker, Kubernetes, or React ever saw.
-The project later rebranded to OpenClaw and now sits at 214k+ stars with thousands of community-contributed skills through the AgentSkills marketplace.
+By February 2026 it was past 214,000 stars — a growth rate faster than Docker, Kubernetes, or React ever achieved.
+It rebranded to OpenClaw and now has thousands of community-contributed skills through the AgentSkills marketplace.

-Hermes Agent was released by Nous Research in February 2026, also open-source under the MIT license.
+Hermes Agent was released by Nous Research in February 2026, MIT-licensed.
 Nous Research is primarily known for the Hermes model series — fine-tuned LLMs optimized for tool calling and instruction following.
-Hermes Agent is their framework for deploying those models as fully autonomous persistent agents.
-The release framing was explicit about the category: not a coding copilot, not a chatbot wrapper, but an agent designed to improve the longer it runs.
+Hermes Agent is their framework for deploying those models as persistent autonomous agents.
+The release framing was explicit: not a coding copilot, not a chatbot wrapper, but an agent designed to improve the longer it runs.

 Both are MIT-licensed and self-hosted.
 After that, they diverge significantly.